 How does the school know my child needs extra help?

-Through the use of tracking data, staff concerns and where progress is below expectations.
+Through the use of tracking data, staff concerns, diagnostic testing and where progress is below expectations.

 What can you offer to support my child?

 We will endeavour to find an intervention which will meet your child’s needs from the wide range of support options we have available.
 We will always work closely with you and your child to find an appropriate and proportionate response for their needs.